Are we the answer to you selling your motorhome?

 Very good question.
 We guess it could be one of the following reasons.
 It could be because they fully intend to knock you down when they come out to you, therefore getting a bad review.
 It could be because they are just old fashioned and not caught up with the times in what is quite an antiquated industry.
 Or it could be because they are just scared of bad reviews damaging their company.

 This is because if we offered you a Glass’s Guide trade price on the website, you wouldn’t be very happy with us.
 If there is a price for that particular motorhome, our offer nearly always sits thousands of pounds over the Glass’s Guide trade price.
 By all means if you want to know that Glass’s Guide trade price, please do ask!

 Trust was the original reason.
 People buy off who they know and like, and very few companies out there are brave enough to put a name to a face.
 It’s also because we love doing it.
 Shane has even started a host of independent shows called The Caravan And Motorhome Show, featuring “Legs Down”, podcasts, live shows and more.
 Make sure you also take a listen to our new ‘Motorhome Insiders’ Podcast with Shane and Pete.
 Available on Spotify, Youtube and other podcast platforms.
 They chat about the industry and trends as they see it as well as the business and topical topics.

 We have an extremely good service in place that makes all payments of any amount instant – even on a weekend.
 And compared to some other companies, we do not charge a fee for same day payment.

-No, we are a family run business that have been in the industry since 1984.
+No, we are a family-run business that has been in the industry since 1984.
 Although we have a similar name we work in much different ways.
 Firstly we collect from your home.
 We are a lot more accepting when it comes to any issues and rarely alter price unless there is something we clearly haven’t been told about like accident damage, or excessive damp.